simplyandyg/formykids/blog/sleep-diet-exercise.md

 * Do some deep breathing
 * Journal - write about your day, write a to-do list of anything running through your head that you're afraid to forget, write down anything making you anxious
 * Consuming tart cherry or kiwi was shown in studies to potentially improve sleep
+* Set an alarm or reminder 15-60 minutes before your bedtime to remind you to start your sleep routine and get ready for bed

 **Day-time activities to help you sleep**
 * Exercise.
 * Try to keep your stress levels low.
-* Get direct sunlight (real sunlight) for 15-30 minutes after waking.
+* Go outside for 15-30 minutes after waking.
 Sunlight entering your eyes helps kick off your bodies wakefulness, which in turn starts your biological clock for when to wind down for sleep.
+Artificial sunlight doesn't do the trick.
 * Don't consume caffeine within 10 hours of your bedtime.
 * Don't drink alcohol - if you do, try to avoid it within 6 hours of your bed time.*
 * Don't do drugs.*
-* Avoid taking sleep medications if possible*
+* Avoid taking sleep medications if possible*.
+However, there are supplements and foods that are healthy and may help.

 *Most drugs, including some sleep medications, have a negative impact on the quality of your sleep.
 Even if they help you fall asleep, the overall quality of sleep will not be as high.

 [https://gmb.io/sleep/](https://gmb.io/sleep/)

 [https://hubermanlab.com/toolkit-for-sleep/](https://hubermanlab.com/toolkit-for-sleep/)

-#### Last word on sleep
-I understand this may seem excessive.
-I don't expect anyone to do it all.
-Not everyone needs it all.
-It's about being honest with yourself about your needs and finding what works for you.

 #### How to determine your ideal amount of sleep?